Main Content

 Students interested in applying as a transfer student must be in good standing and have completed at

-least one full year at an ABA-accredited law school, a non-ABA approved law school that has been
+least one full year at an ABA-accredited law school.

 Except in usual circumstances, an applicant may transfer no more than 30 semester credits from